 (As an extra precaution, I even put little felt feet on the bases.)

 I gave them another couple of days for the finishes to cure, and then excitedly placed them in my study.
-(The bookshelf is another DIY project.
-Yay welding!)

 Pretty handsome, hey?
 I like the severe profile of my files, all straight lines and solid-coloured panels.
 I have a thing for Scandinavian-influenced minimalism!